Wondering how to make a budget? Or just looking for some helpful tips on how to organize your finances? This post should help!!

 You will need to make your own budget in Quicken and cleaning up the transaction categorizing will take a bit of time.

 Here is the thing – starting with anything will take a bit of work.
-Heck it has taken me five months to get my blog looking the way I want it to!
-And financial software is no different.

 You need to be consistent and diligent with the categorizing of each transaction that gets downloaded into Quicken.
 Otherwise you just bought financial software for no good reason.